Meiji era: Education

 The educational field also was a major way for adopting Western-style music.
-The educational reforms were led by Isawa Shūji (1851-1917) and Luther Whiting Mason (1828-1896).
+The educational reforms were led by Isawa Shūji (1851–1917) and Luther Whiting Mason (1828–1896).
 In 1880, the Music Research Institute in Tokyo (Ongaku Torishirabe Gakari), headed by Izawa Shuji, was founded.
 The Institute had three main tasks: 1) to introduce compulsory music teaching in schools, to introduce Western-style songs; 2) to train music teachers for the further development of professional musical activities; 3) to create music score collections for children, in which Japanese and Western style music elements could be combined.
-Thus, the first music scores “The First Collection for Primary School” was published in 1881.
+Thus, the first music scores "The First Collection for Primary School" was published in 1881.
 The newly educated music teachers organized lessons in singing, music theory, playing musical instruments (koto, kokyū, piano, organ and violin).

 In 1887, the Music Research Institute was reformed into Tokyo Academy of Music, which gave the Institution a new status and contributed to its further development.
 Western music was regarded as an essential contributory factor for modernization.
-The new curriculum was improved and the number and quality of the musical events increased.
+The new curriculum was improved, and the number and quality of the musical events increased.

 Tokyo Academy of Music became the first Western-style music educational establishment in Japan.
 This was the nascence of schools teaching composition in the Western style in Japan, the genesis of an opera tradition in Japan, and laid the foundations for the Japanese formal tradition of familiarization with Western music.

-Conversion table
+Conversion tables

+Before 1873

+Prior to Japan adopting the Gregorian calendar, it used the lunisolar Japanese calendar.
+The first five years of the era correspond to the following date ranges in the Gregorian calendar:

+Conversely, the conversion table of Gregorian calendar years 1868 to 1872 to the traditional Japanese lunisolar calendar is shown below:

+Since 1873

-To convert any Gregorian calendar year between 1868 and 1912 to Japanese calendar year in Meiji era, 1867 needs to be subtracted from the year in question.
+On January 1, 1873, Japan adopted the Gregorian calendar.
+To convert any Gregorian calendar year between 1873 and 1912 to Japanese calendar year in Meiji era, 1867 needs to be subtracted from the year in question.